Sovereign-Labs/sovereign-sdk/module-system/module-implementations/module-template/README.md

-# This is a simple template for creating moules
+# A simple template for creating modules

 It demonstrates the following concepts: